mashmawy/UFLDLSolutions/README.md

 6- Mean Pooling.

-also I wrote usful mathumatical functions that can be used to implement new algorithms.
+also I wrote usful mathematical functions that can be used to implement new algorithms.

 You need to download the training data sets from :